 With Domestic travel resuming and our best ever online prices for parking, long-term car spots at the Domestic Terminal are filling up faster than you think.
 If you want to park right at the terminal, make sure you book well in advance to secure a car park.

-How we travel has changed and there are a few things that you can do to travel safe these summer holidays.
+Here are a few things that you can do to travel safe these summer holidays.

 - If you are unwell, DON'T come to the airport - please, stay home and change your travel plans.